wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 - Output messages to the user (methods `WriteDebug`, `WriteVerbose` etc. )
 - Read common parameters values (properties `Filter`, `Force`, `Include`)

-To improve testability of implementation of the nodes payload the `CmdletProvider` is represented by a interface which mirrors the `CmdletProvider`s public methods and properties.
-Interface can be mocked easily with libraries like `Moq` and this allows to test node behavior which relies in `CmdletProvider` properties like `Force` or calling methods like `WriteInformation` if necessary.
+To improve testability of implementation of the nodes  `CmdletProvider` is represented by an interface which mirrors the `CmdletProvider`s public methods and properties.
+This Interface can be mocked easily with libraries like `Moq` and this allows to test node behavior which relies in `CmdletProvider` properties like `Force` or calling methods like `WriteInformation` if necessary.

-Set a mock up like this:
+In Tests set a mock up like this:
 ```csharp
 var cmdletProviderMock = new Mock<ICmdletProvider>();
 cmdlerProviderMock.Setup(m => m.Force).Returns(true);